cunicu/cunicu/docs/Proxying.md

 ### User-space Proxy

-Just like for the Kernel WireGuard module, a dedicated UDP socket for each WG peer is created. ɯice will update the endpoint address of the peer to this the local address of the new sockets.
+Just like for the Kernel WireGuard module, a dedicated UDP socket for each WG peer is created. cunicu will update the endpoint address of the peer to this the local address of the new sockets.

-WireGuard traffic is proxied by ɯice between the local UDP and the ICE socket.
+WireGuard traffic is proxied by cunicu between the local UDP and the ICE socket.

 ### In-process socket

-ɯice implements wireguard-go's `conn.Bind` interface to handle WireGuard's network IO.
+cunicu implements wireguard-go's `conn.Bind` interface to handle WireGuard's network IO.

 WireGuard traffic is passed directly between `conn.Bind` and Pion's `ice.Conn`.
 No round-trip through the kernel stack is required.

-**Note:** This variant only works for the compiled-in version of wireguard-go in ɯice.
+**Note:** This variant only works for the compiled-in version of wireguard-go in cunicu.

 ## Flowchart